TouK/nussknacker/docs/designingProcesses/FlinkCustomTransformers.md

 ![aggregate_window](../img/aggregate_window.png)

 This element defines generic aggregation of values in sliding time window of given length.
 Parameters are:
-- keyBy - expression defining key for which we compute aggregate, e.g. `#input.userId`
+- groupBy - expression defining key for which we compute aggregate, e.g. `#input.userId`
 - aggregator - type of aggregation (see below)
 - aggregateBy - value which will be aggregated (e.g. `#input.callDuration`, `#input.productId`)
 - windowLength - length of time window, window will cover range: (exclusive) now-windowLength, (inclusive) now